Musculation

 • The obliques : Located on the sides, they allow rotations of the trunk.

-• The transverse : Located deep down, it ensures the maintenance of the organs and contributes to a flat stomach.
+• The transverse : Located deep down, it ensures the support of the organs and contributes to a flat stomach.

 To achieve optimal results, working all of these muscles is crucial.